buildkite/lifx-buildkite-build-light-ruby/README.md

 1. **Deploy it to Heroku** <br>[![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-2. **Find the secret:** In your new Heroku app go to Settings → Config Variables → Reveal Config Variables, and copy the `secret` variable value.
+2. **Find the secret:** In your new Heroku app go to Settings → Config Variables → Reveal Config Variables, and copy the `WEBHOOK_TOKEN` variable value.

-3. **Set up the webhook:** In Buildkite go to Settings → Notifications → Webhooks and add a new webhook pointing to your new Heroku app, adding `?secret=your-secret` to the end.
-For example: `https://your-app-name.herokuapp.com/?secret=your-secret`
+3. **Set up the webhook:** In Buildkite go to Settings → Notifications → Webhooks and add a new webhook pointing to your new Heroku app, and using the token you copied from your Heroku app’s config.

 4. **Trigger a build!** :tada: